mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 ### Page Rank Centrality

-The "igraph::page_rank" function can be calculated for simple networks with and without isolates, directed networks, and weighted networks.
+The `igraph::page_rank` function can be calculated for simple networks with and without isolates, directed networks, and weighted networks.
 By default scores are scaled such that the maximum score is 1.
-You can turn this scaling off by using the "scale=FALSE" argument.
+You can turn this scaling off by using the `scale = FALSE` argument.
 This function automatically detects whether a network object is directed or weighted but you can also call edge attributes to specify a particular weight attribute.
 You can change the algorithm used to implement the page rank algorithm (see help for details) and can also change the damping factor if desired.

 ```r